bitlogik/uniblow/README.md

 only the seed encrypted [with a random salt using libsodium XSalsa20/Poly1305](https://libsodium.gitbook.io/doc/secret-key_cryptography/secretbox#algorithm-details), using an encryption key derived from the user chosen password using [Argon2id (moderate settings)](https://raw.githubusercontent.com/P-H-C/phc-winner-argon2/master/argon2-specs.pdf).
-One can choose to use a default password.
-To do so, just leave blank the password prompt input when asked the first time at device setting.
-Without a personalized password, the security of the key is what your hard-drive computer offers for your files.
 If you setup a password but forget it, there would be no way to recover your coins from the backup file.
 But you can still initialize a new Local File wallet with the same mnemonic words.